 There is not currently a separate application for the program.
 All applicants to Northeastern University are considered for the program.
 The decisions regarding selection are made by University Admissions.
-Prospective Scholars can apply through Early Action or our Regular Decision processes.
+Prospective Scholars can apply through the Early Decision, Early Action, or Regular Decision processes.

 Is there a minimum GPA to maintain the University Scholarship?

 To keep the University Scholarship, students must maintain a 3.0 cumulative grade point average.
 GPA is reviewed at the end of every spring semester.
 If the student GPA falls below 3.0, students are allowed one academic semester of probation in the following academic year to regain eligibility.
 During this semester, students receive the scholarship.
 If the student fails to attain the required GPA after the probationary semester, the scholarship will be cancelled.
 Students may regain the scholarship by bringing their cumulative GPA above 3.0; however, they will not receive any future probationary periods.

-First year University Scholars live with other Honors students in the living learning community at our International Village, Northeastern's newest dormitory residence.
+First year University Scholars live with other Honors students in the living learning community at our International Village, Northeastern's modern, award-winning dormitory residence.
 After their first year, Scholars are guaranteed housing on campus throughout their time at Northeastern.

 Prospective University Scholars are invited to join this highly accomplished group of future leaders and innovators based upon their demonstrated: